 - Sometimes the sensors are block either by dirt and grime on the outer protection plate or by obstruction in the workplace.
 You should clean the plates often with a soap and water solution.
 If necessary, you should replace it.

-- If necessary, replace your welding helmet batteries.
+- If necessary, replace your batteries.
 Some Auto-darkening helmets have battery life indicators, so remember to note that.

-- In welding helmet electronics are involved, so always keep your helmet dry and stored in dry place.
+- In the helmet are electronics, so always keep your helmet dry and stored in dry place.

 Frequently Asked Questions (F. A. Q)